da-vinci-noob/telegram-affiliate-link-generator-bot/README.md

 **NEW ADDITION** (Optional)

-Forward your messages to channel.
+1. Forward your messages to channel.
+2. Disable Link Previews for the Messages returned with Affiliate links.

 ## Setup